CANCELLATIONS & REFUNDS

 All Savannah-Chatham County Public Schools students qualify for the SMF Explorer Pass and can attend SMF general admission shows absolutely free.

-Free tickets for children are only available in-person at the box office or at the on-site box office on the day of show.
+Free or reduced-price tickets for children are only available in person at the Savannah Box Office at 216 East Broughton Street or at the on-site box office on the day of show.

-Children and all patrons age 40 and under, are invited to take advantage of SMF’s special discounts specific to classical concerts at Trinity United Methodist Church (see “Ways to Save” on page 49).
+Children and all patrons age 40 and under are invited to take advantage of SMF’s special discounts specific to classical concerts at Trinity United Methodist Church.
 Classical performances are not recommended for children under the age of 5 years.

 Concerts at Trustees’ Garden on March 25, 26, 29, and April 2 are free to children 5 years of age and younger.
 Children 6–15 years of age receive 50% off the general admission ticket price.
 VIP tickets are excluded from these discounts.